EmbraceLife/LIE/README.md

 # transfer learning based on VGG16
+- Notebook to show process [example by fast.ai](https://www.youtube.com/watch?v=V2h3IOBDvrA&t=1529s)
+	- process of image data going through each filter or layer
+	- process of weights update through running each sample
+	- process of effects of small and large learning rate
+- core tf.contrib.keras building VGG16

-## Understanding the nature of transfer learning
+# Understanding the nature of transfer learning
 - uniqueness about imagenet datasets for this task
 	- one central object in each image
 	- rest is background or environment